Aadil-Faheem/SoulBox/README.md

 <br>

 ### Guidelines
+- Put your Python Script in a Folder that starts with a letter and a dash that is next in line eg: A - Python To Exe
 - Make sure to keep the projects fun and useful.
 - Follow basic Python coding standards.
 - Add a description and instructions for any new tools you add.